 Travel Restrictions During COVID-19: 50-State Resources

 To stem the spread of the coronavirus, certain states have enacted restrictions on interstate and sometimes international travel.
 These often take the form of a quarantine that lasts for 10 or 14 days, which may be either mandatory or advised.
 A traveler often can avoid or lessen a quarantine requirement by getting tested for COVID-19 shortly before their trip or after their arrival.
 As vaccinations have progressed, exemptions apply in some states to people who have been fully vaccinated.
 (This usually means that they have received a one-dose vaccine or completed a two-dose vaccination series at least 14 days before.)
-Starting in January 2021, moreover, the federal government (through the Centers for Disease Control and Prevention) began to require incoming international air travelers to present a negative COVID-19 test taken within three days of their international departure.
-Alternatively, they can present proof of recovery from the coronavirus within the last 90 days.
-Moreover, an executive order requires travelers to wear masks in airports and while using most modes of public or commercial transportation, including airplanes, trains, buses, and ferries.
+During the spring and summer of 2021, most travel restrictions have been lifted or largely lifted.

 The list below focuses on restrictions at the state level.
 Many county and city governments have adopted their own restrictions, which are generally not covered here.
 You may want to check the website of your local governing authority to find out about the most recent travel rules that may affect you.